Hebei University of Economics and Business: Merger and the Establishment of Hebei University of Economics and Business

 Hebei University of Economics and Business (HUEB) was established in 1995 under approval by the State Education Commission and through combination of three former colleges(Hebei Trade & Finance Institute, Hebei College of Trade & Economics and Hebei Commerce College).

-On June 6, 1995, Jiang Zemin, then General Secretary of the CPC Central Committee and the President of the People's Republic of China, inscribed the name of HUEB.
+On June 6, 1995, Jiang Zemin, then General Secretary of the CPC Central Committee and the President of China, inscribed the name of HUEB.

 HUEB is one of the key universities in Hebei Province and it offers degree programs both at undergraduate and postgraduate levels.

 Academics

 Research

 From 2017 to 2022, Hebei University of Economics and Business has been active in the field of research, taking on more than 90 projects funded by the national social science fund, natural fund, and the Ministry of Education.
 In addition to these, they have been involved in over 1500 other various academic programs.
 The funding for these research projects has exceeded CN¥120 million.

 Economic Research Center

 In 2007, the monograph Service Industry Competitiveness published by Economic Research Center won the Hebei Provincial Social Science Outstanding Achievement Award.
 The Hebei Industrial Competitiveness Report released every year has become an important basis for Hebei Province to formulate the Eleventh Five-Year Plan.